What is America's policy when it comes to dictators? Well, it depends.

 Given humanitarian concerns and a doctrine known as the "responsibility to protect" vulnerable citizens, there are often calls for the U.S. to use force against aggressive regimes.

-But the long entanglements in Iraq and Afghanistan have offered sobering reminders about the limits of U.S. military power when it comes to establishing functional democracies.
+The long entanglements in Iraq and Afghanistan have offered sobering reminders about the limits of U.S. military power when it comes to establishing functional democracies, however.

 Option 2: The Threat Of Force

-As tension mounts over Iran's nuclear program, the U.S. has sought to discourage an Israeli attack against Iran.
-But the U.S. has also kept its options open and says it will not rule out the use of force against Iran.
+As tension mounts over Iran's nuclear program, the U.S. has sought to discourage an Israeli attack, but it has also kept its options open and says it will not rule out the use of force.

 President Obama has thus far preferred to target Iran through economic means.
 Sanctions imposed unilaterally by the U.S. and through international institutions have contributed to the sharp drop in the value of the Iranian currency in recent months.